boxyhq/website/careers/2021-08-18-senior-software-engineer.md

 - Remote work self-discipline.
 A lot of our processes are built on trust - we don't like to micro-manage.
 You get to take full ownership of the products.
 - Excellent communication skills - clear, constructive, and respectful dialog  with other team members, community.
 - Ability to write technical docs, blogs.
 Team is responsible to keep documentation up to date.

+### The Offer
+- Competitive salary and stock options
+- Flexible work schedule
+- Choice of Mac, Windows or Linux laptop
+- Stipend for home office set up
+- Stipend for career development and learning

+*We’re committed to be the place where a culturally diverse mix of talented people get together to do their best work.
+We strongly encourage you to apply regardless of your location, background, race, gender, sexual orientation or any other personally defining attribute that make us different.*